 This is a very dangerous moment for the whole world.
-A new nuclear arms race is emerging and the threat of nuclear war grows by the day.
+A new nuclear arms race is beginning and the threat of nuclear war grows by the day.

-The Intermediate-Range Nuclear Forces (INF) Treaty is a treaty signed by the United States and Russia which bans ground-launch nuclear missiles with ranges from 500km to 5,500km.
+The INF Treaty between the United States and Russia bans ground-launch nuclear missiles with ranges from 500km to 5,500km.
 Signed by US President Ronald Reagan and leader of the Soviet Union Mikhail Gorbachev in 1987, the treaty came into effect in 1988.

 During the 1970s, the Soviet Union replaced some of its older missiles (SS-4 and SS-5 models) with the newer, more accurate SS-20s which had a range of 5000km.
-As these missiles significantly improved the Soviet Union’s strike capabilities within Europe, NATO retaliated with a ‘dual track’ strategy.
-From 1979, the alliance pursued arms control measures on the one hand, whilst the US simultaneously developed new, intermediate-range missiles.
+Although this distance was not enough to hit the US, NATO retaliated by planning to base 572 new missiles in western Europe.

-Peace movements flourished in this period, with massive anti-nuclear demonstrations taking place in Britain and elsewhere.
+Peace organisations flourished in this period, with massive anti-nuclear demonstrations taking place in Britain and elsewhere.
 CND played a vital role in this movement, as did the iconic Greenham Women’s Peace Camp.
 Pressure mounted on the US from governments in western Europe and slowly, the possibility of a thaw in nuclear relations emerged.
 The election of Mikhail Gorbachev as general secretary of the Soviet Communist Party represented a policy change from the Soviet side as well.

-There have been several issues with the INF since its adoption, with both the US and Russia accusing the other of violating the treaty.
+There had been several issues with the INF since its adoption, with both the US and Russia accusing the other of violating the treaty.
 The US first raised Russian non-compliance concerns in 2013, accusing Russia of testing a prohibited ground-launched cruise missile.
 US concerns over non-compliance led to two special meetings of the Special Verification Commission (SVC), used to determine treaty compliance, in 2016 and 2017.
-Russia has continued to deny violating the treaty.
+Russia always denied violating the treaty.

-Russia has also made its own claims that the US is in non-compliance with the INF.
-These have centred on the US’ deployment of MK-41 launchers at the Aegis ground-based ballistic missile defence (BMD) site in Romania and the planned deployment of these launchers in Poland in 2020.
+Russia also made its own claims that the US was non-compliant with the INF.
+These centred on the US’ deployment of MK-41 launchers at the Aegis ground-based ballistic missile defence (BMD) site in Romania and the planned deployment of these launchers in Poland in 2020.
 Russia states that these launchers are essentially intermediate-range missile launchers, as they are capable of launching intermediate-range Tomahawk cruise missiles, prohibited under the INF.
-The US has rebutted these arguments.
+The US rebutted these arguments.

 In 2017, the US Department of Commerce imposed sanctions on two Russian companies involved in the missile system and the Trump administration’s 2018 Nuclear Posture Review authorised the reintroduction of a nuclear-armed sea-launched cruise missile in response to Russian violations.

-These allegations on both sides have placed the treaty under enormous pressure in the last few years, especially in the context of deteriorating US-Russia relations generally.
-However, there are some doubts as to whether Trump’s motivation for withdrawing from the treaty is purely down to these violations.
+These allegations on both sides placed the treaty under enormous pressure, especially in the context of deteriorating US-Russia relations generally.
+However, there are some doubts as to whether Trump’s motivation for withdrawing from the treaty was purely down to these violations.

-Both the US and Russia have voiced concerns regarding the treaty’s bilateral nature, arguing the INF unfairly prohibits these countries from possessing missiles which neighbouring nations – particularly China – are developing.
+Both the US and Russia voiced concerns regarding the treaty’s bilateral nature, arguing that the INF unfairly prohibited these countries from possessing missiles which neighbouring nations – particularly China – are developing.
 This led to a joint statement in 2007, in which the US and Russia stated that the INF ‘is limiting the actions only of a few states, primarily Russia and the United States.’

-It is believed that one of Trump’s motivations for wanting to withdraw from the treaty is the fact that the treaty places the US at a strategic disadvantage to China.
+It is believed that one of Trump’s motivations for wanting to withdraw from the treaty was the fact that the treaty placed the US at a strategic disadvantage to China.
 Trump and his administration have consistently attacked China during his presidency, both on economic and defence grounds.

-Trump made a spontaneous announcement at a campaign rally in October 2018 that he intends to withdraw the US from the INF treaty.
+Trump announced in 2018 that he intended to withdraw the US from the INF treaty.